akrocky/practice-rechartjs-in-reactjs/README.md

 # How to use Rechart js in React js

-First Install package from this link  [](https://recharts.org/en-US/guide/installation).
+First Install package from this   [link](https://recharts.org/en-US/guide/installation).

 >go to expamples -------